 Mystery In Wuhan: Recovered Coronavirus Patients Test Negative ...
 Then Positive

-A spate of mysterious second-time infections is calling into question the accuracy of COVID-19 diagnostic tools even as China prepares to lift quarantine measures to allow residents to leave the epicenter of its outbreak next month – and raising concerns of a possible second wave of cases.
+A spate of mysterious second-time infections is calling into question the accuracy of COVID-19 diagnostic tools even as China prepares to lift quarantine measures to allow residents to leave the epicenter of its outbreak next month.
+It's also raising concerns of a possible second wave of cases.

-From March 18 to March 22, the Chinese city of Wuhan reported no new cases of the virus through domestic transmission – that is, infection passed on from one person to another.
-The achievement was seen as a turning point in efforts to contain the virus, which has infected over 80,000 people in China.
-Wuhan was particularly hard hit, with more than half of all confirmed cases in the country.
+From March 18-22, the Chinese city of Wuhan reported no new cases of the virus through domestic transmission — that is, infection passed on from one person to another.
+The achievement was seen as a turning point in efforts to contain the virus, which has infected more than 80,000 people in China.
+Wuhan was particularly hard-hit, with more than half of all confirmed cases in the country.

 But some Wuhan residents who had tested positive earlier and then recovered from the disease are testing positive for the virus a second time.
-Based on data from several quarantine facilities in the city, which house patients for further observation after their discharge from hospitals, around 5-10% of patients pronounced recovered have tested positive again.
+Based on data from several quarantine facilities in the city, which house patients for further observation after their discharge from hospitals, about 5%-10% of patients pronounced "recovered" have tested positive again.

-Some of those who retested positive appear to be asymptomatic carriers — those who carry the virus and are possibly infectious but do not exhibit any of the illness' associated symptoms — suggesting that the outbreak in Wuhan is not close to being over.
+Some of those who retested positive appear to be asymptomatic carriers — those who carry the virus and are possibly infectious but do not exhibit any of the illness's associated symptoms — suggesting that the outbreak in Wuhan is not close to being over.

 NPR has spoken by phone or exchanged text messages with four individuals in Wuhan who are part of this group of individuals testing positive a second time in March.
 All four said they had been sickened with the virus and tested positive, then were released from medical care in recent weeks after their condition improved and they tested negative.